Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

 \subsection{Polarization observables in the small-$g_i$ limit}

-Thus far, we have let the WCs $g_i$ vary randomly within the overlapped regions in color shown in Fig.~\ref{fig:constraints}, which are set by the measured branching fraction of $D^+\!\to\!\tau^+\nu_{\tau}$ decay~\cite{BESIII:2019vhn} and the high-$p_T$ dilepon invariant mass tails in $pp\to \tau \nu_{\tau}$ processes~\cite{Fuentes-Martin:2020lea}.
+In the previous subsections, we have let the WCs $g_i$ vary randomly within the overlapped regions in color shown in Fig.~\ref{fig:constraints}, which are set by the measured branching fraction of $D^+\!\to\!\tau^+\nu_{\tau}$ decay~\cite{BESIII:2019vhn} and the high-$p_T$ dilepton invariant mass tails in $pp\to \tau \nu_{\tau}$ processes~\cite{Fuentes-Martin:2020lea}.
 However, the stringent experimental constraints on $g^L_{S}$, $g^R_{S}$, and $g^L_{T}$, together with the overall small deviations $\delta P^{l,h}_a$ shown in Figs.~\ref{fig:diffleptonpolarizationQ2} and \ref{fig:dhadronpolarizationQ2}, strongly motivate us to focus on the small-$g_i$ regions.
 In this case, we can expand the polarizations $P^{l,h}_a$ in terms of $g_i$ and keep only the terms up to $\mathcal{O}(g_i)$.
 As will be shown in the following, examining $P^{l,h}_a$ in such a limit can shed light on the interesting behaviors of the deviations $\delta P^{l,h}_a$ shown in Figs.~\ref{fig:diffleptonpolarizationQ2} and \ref{fig:dhadronpolarizationQ2}.

 Given that only a single nonzero $g_i$ is activated at a time, the two traces in the polarization four-vector $\mathcal{P}^{\mu}$ (see, e.g., Eq.~\eqref{eq:eta}) can be written, respectively, as

 and

 where $D_{\text{SM}}$ and $\mathcal{N}^{\mu}_{\text{SM}}$ stand for the SM contributions to the two traces $\tr[\rho]$ and $\tr[\rho\gamma^{\mu}\gamma^5]$ respectively, while $D_{VL,i}$ and $\mathcal{N}^{\mu}_{VL,i}$ denote the contributions to these two traces from the interference between the SM and the NP operator associated with $g_i$; explicit expressions of the various terms in the two traces can be found in Appendices~\ref{app:Amplitude} and \ref{app:numerator}.
 Clearly, the pure NP contributions are of $\mathcal{O}(|g_i|^2)$ and can be, therefore, neglected in the small-$g_i$ regions.